pj-paul/pj-paul.github.io/about.md

 Hi there,

 My name is Paul Pathikulangara.
-I'm interested in fintech and finance.
+I'm an MBA student at the Tuck School of Business, Dartmouth College.

-I'm currently an MBA student at the Tuck School of Business, Dartmouth College.
+I'm recruiting for Finance and Fintech.
+Previously I worked at Setu, a fintech firm where I lead a team which built India's first Term Deposit APIs.